SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

       }
    <- The integer value of 三 is 3.

-This example checks ``numberSymbol`` to determine if it is a Latin, Arabic, Chinese or Thai symbol for the numbers ``1`` to ``4``.
+This example checks ``numberSymbol`` to determine whether it is a Latin, Arabic, Chinese, or Thai symbol for the numbers ``1`` to ``4``.
 If a match is found,
-one of the ``switch`` statement's cases will set an optional ``Int?`` variable called ``possibleIntegerValue`` to an appropriate integer value.
+one of the ``switch`` statement's cases sets an optional ``Int?`` variable called ``possibleIntegerValue`` to an appropriate integer value.

-After the switch statement has completed its execution, the example uses optional binding to see if a value was found.
+After the switch statement completes its execution, the example uses optional binding to determine whether a value was found.
-The ``possibleIntegerValue`` variable has an implicit initial value of ``nil`` by virtue of being an optional type, and so the optional binding will only succeed if ``possibleIntegerValue`` was set to an actual value by one of the ``switch`` statement's first four cases.
+The ``possibleIntegerValue`` variable has an implicit initial value of ``nil`` by virtue of being an optional type, and so the optional binding will succeed only if ``possibleIntegerValue`` was set to an actual value by one of the ``switch`` statement's first four cases.

-It is not practical to list every possible ``Character`` value in the example above, and so a ``default`` case provides a catchall for any characters that are not matched.
+It is not practical to list every possible ``Character`` value in the example above, so a ``default`` case provides a catchall for any characters that are not matched.
 This ``default`` case does not need to perform any action, and so it is written with a single ``break`` statement as its body.
 As soon as the ``default`` statement is matched,